pilgrimbeart/custopolis/README.md

 Runtime notes
 ===
 Firebase Realtime Database holds all shared state.
-A single `activeSessionId` points at the current cohort so the laptop can reset safely between groups.
+A single `activeSessionId` points at the current cohort so the control console can reset safely between groups.
 Player assignment uses a Firebase transaction to keep round-robin team counts fair even under simultaneous joins.

 Setup
 ===
 1) Copy `.env.example` to `.env` and fill the Firebase config values.
 2) `npm install`
-3) `npm run dev` then open `/laptop/` for the host view and `/mobile/` for player devices.
+3) `npm run dev` then open `/projector/` for the shared screen, `/control/` for the operator console, and `/mobile/` for player devices.

 Deploy to GitHub Pages
 ===